Name day: Italy

-Name days are determined according to the Sanctorale, a cycle found in the General Roman Calendar giving almost each day a few saints, so different names may celebrated on the same day.
-Traditionally, parents fix the name day of their child at christening, according to the favourite saint in case of different ones (on different days) with the same name, and the child will carry it all along with its life.
+Name days are determined according to the sanctorale, a cycle found in the General Roman Calendar which associates a few saints with almost every day.
+Traditionally, if more than one saint bore a child's name, his parents fix the name day at christening by choosing a specific saint.
 In the case of multiple given names, the child will celebrate only one, usually the first.
+In southern Italy, name days have greater significance and may even take priority over birthdays.